psreek-ai/SiebelCRMSemanticSearch/docs/PROJECT_EVOLUTION_ROADMAP.md

 ### Benefits

-✅ **Autonomous Database for content search** - "Find similar issues"
+✅ **Oracle 23ai Database for content search** - "Find similar issues"
 ✅ **Neo4j for relationships** - "What depends on what"
 ✅ **Root cause analysis** - Graph traversal for dependencies
 ✅ **Proactive insights** - "If X fails, Y will be affected"